Admissions & Aid

 • 3 credits in drawing

-• 3 credits in ceramics/sculpture/3D/figurative clay
+• 3 credits in sculpture

 Psychology prerequisites:

-12 credits total consisting of:
+6 credits total consisting of:

 Complete and fill out the Supplemental Course Summary Sheet (PDF) detailing completed prerequisites.
 See the summary sheet for details on each prerequisite requirement.